Sbrusselers/Oefening-team-1/README.md

 Add all team members as collaborators to the GitHub repository.
 In Databricks, link the workspace to the DataAnalysisProject repository (via Repos).
+Share the URL with your group.

 **2. All specialist:**

-Accept the repository collaboration invitation.
+Accept the repository collaboration invitation .
 Clone the DataAnalysisProject repository in their Databricks workspace.
-Databricks -> Repos -> Oefening -> Add -> Add repo - > insert Github repo URL / Select Github as provider / Insert the Repo name
+Databricks -> Repos -> Oefening -> Add -> Add repo - > insert Github repo URL (the rest of the fields should adjust accordingly).

 **3. Specialist 1 (Data Loading and Preparation):**